Building a successful brand can be challenging and overwhelming, especially if you’re not sure where to start.

 Brand tone and voice

-Your brand’s tone and voice can be professional, personal, or a combination.
-Choose a tone and voice that accurately convey the emotions in your brand message and resonate with your target audience.
+Your brand’s tone and voice can be professional, personal, or a combination of both.
+Choose a tone and voice that accurately conveys the emotions in your brand message and resonates with your target audience.

 This contains guidelines and instructions on how your logo and other visual elements should represent your brand.
 It ensures a consistent representation of your brand by third parties, especially in marketing and promotions.